khulnasoft/integrations-core/gunicorn/README.md

   - proc_name: <YOUR_APP_NAME>
 ```

-3. [Restart the Agent][8] to begin sending Gunicorn metrics to Datadog.
+3. [Restart the Agent][8] to begin sending Gunicorn metrics to Khulnasoft.

 #### Log collection

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true